abpio/abp-commercial-docs/en/themes/lepton-x/commercial/angular.md

 ## Routes Component

-Routes components contains routes in navbar.
+The routes component contains routes in the navbar.

 ![Routes component](images/angular-navbar-routes.png)